 Pizza is a dish that contains lots of ingredients.
 From cheese and tomatoes to peppers, onions, pineapple, and even anchovies, pizzas vary in flavor, but its essence remains the same: its dough and subsequently, the crust.
 One way of asking yourself the question, “can cats eat pizza?”, is by breaking down its most important ingredients to see what is safe or not safe to digest.

 This article does not focus on every ingredient but on the two basic ones that you can find in all, if not, most pizzas.

-While you can add various ingredients in a pizza that might be cat-friendly, at the end of the day, the pizza still comes with a crust that is in itself a very harmful food for cats.
+While you can add various ingredients in a pizza that might be cat-friendly, at the end of the day, the pizza still comes with a crust that is in itself unhealthy for cats.
 As cats are carnivore creatures, their digestive systems cannot process the crust properly, no matter how well-cooked the bread is.
-Moreover, if the dough is not properly cooked, it becomes extremely dangerous for the cat to eat as the yeast produces alcohol and carbon dioxide.
+Too much of any type of bread can cause gastrointestinal upset.
+Moreover, if the dough is not properly cooked, it becomes dangerous for the cat to eat as the yeast produces alcohol and carbon dioxide.

 Can Cats Eat Pizza?

 Ideally no – for two main reasons: pizza offers no nutritional value, and its ingredients are at best unhealthy (fat, salt) and at worst toxic (garlic, onions).
 Remember that while cats can eat specific types of cheese, they can only do that in moderation.
 Combined with other ingredients being also unhealthy or toxic, we see that pizza is a poor treat option.